alal4465/CTF_Writeups/RootMe[Nanomites - Introduction]/README.md

 jmp     loc_40084A
 ```
 So after looking at the validation algorithm for about 30 minutes I realised it could easily be bypassed.
-A character from our input is compared to the char calculated from the algorithm so we can jump set a breakpoint there and compare it.
+A character from our input is compared to the char calculated from the algorithm so we can set a breakpoint there and compare it.
 ```nasm
 mov     rax, [rbp+regs.rax] ; rax contains byte from input cmp     rdx, rax